azharharisandi14/intro-geomechanics/README.md

 # Geomechanics

 This repository hosts lecture notes and useful codes for geomechanics in geophysics coursework.
-(Most of the slides were written in Bahasa Indonesia)
+(Most of the slides are written in Bahasa Indonesia)

 The codes are inside the codes folder.
 To use this library, please clone this repository and try out the demo_xx.py inside the codes folder.
 Here are some demonstration of what this library is capable of :